Pelumi-Johnson/cyber-lyon/content/post/from-nontech-to-cybersecurity/index.md

 title: "From Non-Tech to Cybersecurity: Finding Direction and Breaking In"
 description: "How I moved from uncertainty after college to clarity through cybersecurity, faith, and disciplined learning."
 date: 2025-12-13T02:55:00-05:00
-tags: ["journey", "career-transition", "cybersecurity", "faith"]
+tags: ["journey", "cybersecurity", "faith"]
-categories: ["Journey"]
+categories: ["career-transition"]
 image: "cover.png"
+type: "post"
 ---

 ## A Degree, But No Direction